Sen. Burr: I sold off stocks because of TV reports, not inside info about coronavirus

 The amount of stock that was sold was likely most of Burr's holdings — Roll Call estimated his net worth at $1.7 million in 2018.
 The market started falling by more than 30 percent a week after Burr's sale.

+The other Republican senator from North Carolina, Thom Tillis, tweeted, "Given the circumstances, Senator Burr owes North Carolinians an explanation.
+His self-referral to the Ethics Committee for their review is appropriate, there needs to be a professional and bipartisan inquiry into this matter, which the Ethics Committee can provide."

-A number of other senators who'd sold off stocks after coronavirus briefings also denied wrongdoing on Friday.
+A number of other senators who'd sold off stocks after coronavirus briefings also denied wrongdoing Friday.

 Disclosure records reviewed by NBC News show that three other senators sold major holdings around the same time, including Sens.
 Dianne Feinstein, D-Calif., Kelly Loeffler, R-Ga., and James Inhofe, R-Okla.